Nakiska, A Karelian Bear Dog at the GWDC

 Nakiska a female KBD, was born on November 8, 2011 as part of a litter of eight.
 She worked with the WRBI before coming to the Grizzly & Wolf Discovery Center in 2012.
 At the WRBI, she was put through a training course that included assessment of skills and temperament for work in bear conflict management, bear protection, or being a companion dog.

 Nakiska’s temperament and skill made her suitable to any of these positions.
-Because of this adaptability, it was determined that she would be a great fit to continue the Karelian Bear Dog legacy of a unique program that the Center offers about bear safety and bear-human conflict prevention that is called “Living with Bears”.
-Adopt Nakiska.
+Because of this adaptability, it was determined that she would be a great addition and inspiration for our “Adventures in Bear Management” program.
+This program discusses bear management and bear-human conflict prevention.